-- CAPACS will recommend online resources for prospective and accredited programs if the institution has not implemented its own policies and procedures for offering a remote "Practice Experience": - For example, programs can visit the University of Maryland website for guidance on managing remote internships, practica, and supervised fieldwork: - University of Maryland Internship Guidance - UMD Internship Guide for Employers (also applies to internship site supervisors)
+- During the pandemic, CAPACS has recommended resources and "best practices" for its accredited and prospective programs. - For example, CAPACS has encouraged its programs to visit the University of Maryland website for suggested "best practices" for managing remote internships, practica, and supervised fieldwork during the pandemic, if the institution has not already implemented its own policies and procedures: - University of Maryland Internship Guidance for COVID-19. - UMD Internship Guide for Employers (also applies to internship site supervisors).